liferay/liferay-docs/develop/tutorials/articles/180-themes-and-layout-templates/01-themes/02-developing-themes/01-using-developer-mode-with-themes.markdown

 $$$

-When starting your server for the first time, it creates a `portal-ext.properties` file in your server's directory.
-This properties file contains the property setting `include-and-override=portal-developer.properties`, which enables Developer Mode.
+When starting your server for the first time, it creates a `portal-setup-wizard.properties` file in your server's directory.
+Rename this file into `portal-ext.properties` and add the property setting `include-and-override=portal-developer.properties`, which enables Developer Mode.
 Most of the configuration is provided by the `portal-developer.properties` file, but you still have to configure the FreeMarker template setting.
 Follow the steps in the